Melitón Pérez del Camino: 1800s

 At the end of 1804, again declared war on the United Kingdom, and Pérez del Camino embarked in the ship Montañés, Grandallana general's squad, which was to join the Franco-Spanish fleet of Villeneuve and Gravina.
-They went towards Cadiz, in August 1805.
+They went towards Cádiz, in August 1805.

 On October 21 he participated in the battle of Trafalgar, in that the ship Montanes Alsedo lost its commander and much of the crew.
-This could not reach Cadiz, due being very badly treated.
+This could not reach Cádiz, due being very badly treated.

 On November 9, Pérez del Camino was promoted to Lieutenant.
-He continued in the brackets of General Alava and Apodaca and he went to fight the British Army that blocked the port of Cadiz.
+He continued in the brackets of General Alava and Apodaca and he went to fight the British Army that blocked the port of Cádiz.
 In this arsenal, he participated in the actions of June 1808, which gave the result of the surrender of the French fleet of Admiral Rosily, earning well, the medal of Distinction.

 Then he was sent to Ferrol, where he was given the command of a gunboat he used to defend the plaza, blocking the French attacks.

-When he had he opportunity, as he turned to the department of Cadiz, where he obtained the command of the brig Hunter, because this war was poor in naval action, he asked and obtained a pass from the battalions of Marines, where he was employed in places of greatest danger.
+When he had he opportunity, as he turned to the department of Cádiz, where he obtained the command of the brig Hunter, because this war was poor in naval action, he asked and obtained a pass from the battalions of Marines, where he was employed in places of greatest danger.